 A “designated mental health service” is defined at section 3 to mean a prescribed public hospital, health service or other hospital within the meaning of section 3(1) of the Health Services Act 1988 (Vic), or the Victorian Institute of Forensic Mental Health (“Forensicare”).
-At the time of writing, only the public hospitals and public health services that have psychiatric facilities in Victoria have been so prescribed.
+At the time of writing (30 June 2016), only the public hospitals and public health services that have psychiatric facilities in Victoria have been so prescribed.
 No private hospitals have been prescribed and therefore a person may only receive treatment there voluntarily.

 Mental health service providers are defined (at s 3) to include either a designated mental health service or a publicly funded mental health community support service, such as psychiatric disability rehabilitation and support services that provide non-clinical support.

 At least one authorised psychiatrist must be appointed at each designated mental health service (s 150).
 The authorised psychiatrist is effectively responsible for the person’s treatment in accordance with the MHA 2014.

 Community based mental health services offer a variety of services to people who have a mental illness, including those who have been in psychiatric inpatient services.